Welcome to the world of e-commerce, where online stores enter into fierce competition to win over new customers. All day, every day.

 The more detailed your product pages are, the less likely customers are to be disappointed and return what they purchased.
 Still, it's impossible to completely eliminate product returns.

 Having a generous return policy doesn't necessarily mean you'll experience more returns.
 Instead, it can provide comfort to customers who are hesitant to make a purchase without guarantees regarding product quality or customer satisfaction.

 Just give your return policy some thought — for starters, you can minimize their impact on your business and the environment by using innovative services like Turnr.
 Once you agree on the details, make sure to communicate the policy to your customers.

 Ready to increase your Average Order Value?

-All in all, focusing on improving the Average Order Value can bring your e-commerce business multiple benefits.
-By using relatively simple techniques like upselling, free shipping, and post-purchase communication you’re able to increase overall sales and profitability while also reducing your environmental impact.
-In this case, bigger orders will always beat repetitive orders!
+All in all, focusing on improving AOV can bring your e-commerce business multiple benefits.
+By using relatively simple techniques like upselling, free shipping and post-purchase communication you’re able to increase overall sales and profitability.
+You can also reduce your environmental impact, because bigger orders beat repetitive orders.

 No matter which tactic you choose, though, relevancy is key.
 Always strive to offer relevant add-ons, bundle deals, discounts, and upselling or cross-selling options.
-Showing off desired delivery options — including free shipping — also won’t hurt when trying to improve your Average Order Value.
+Showing off desired delivery options — including free shipping — also won’t hurt when trying to boost your AOV.

 If you need any help once you’re at it, let’s discuss how a proper delivery strategy can help with the AOV in your online store.
 Book a demo for more details.